Federer–Nadal rivalry: 2015: Basel

 In November 2015, Federer defeated Nadal in three sets in the final of the Swiss Indoors.
-This was their first encounter on Swiss soil, as Federer captured a seventh title in his hometown of Basel.
+This was their first and only encounter on Swiss soil, as Federer captured a seventh title in his hometown of Basel.
 It was Federer's first victory over Nadal in over 3 and a half years, having lost the previous five meetings.

 2017: Australian Open, Indian Wells, Miami, Shanghai

 Federer and Nadal played four times in 2017, with Federer prevailing on all four occasions.
 This marked the first time in their rivalry that Federer went undefeated against Nadal in multiple meetings in a single season.

 The rivalry was renewed in the 2017 Australian Open final, their first meeting in a major final since the 2011 French Open.
-Federer, returning from a six-month layoff from knee injury that saw him miss out most of the 2016 season, came into the tournament seeded 17th, and Nadal seeded 9th.
+Federer, returning from a six-month layoff from knee injury that saw him miss the second half of the 2016 season, came into the tournament seeded 17th, and Nadal seeded 9th.
 Prior to the match, Nadal had won every match between the two in a major since the Wimbledon final in 2007, three of which were in the Australian Open.
 Federer came back from a break down in the fifth set to take the match, becoming the first man in history to win 18 Grand Slam singles titles and the first man to win at least five titles in three different Grand Slam tournaments each, and denying Nadal's third effort to win the Australian Open title again and also his second opportunity to become the first man in the Open Era to win each Grand Slam tournament in men's singles at least twice.
 Federer's victory also marked his first win over Nadal in a Grand Slam match outside the grass courts of Wimbledon.

 They met again at Indian Wells in the round of 16, only their second-ever meeting before the quarterfinal stage in any tournament.
 Federer prevailed in straight sets; it was the first time he had won three matches in a row against Nadal.
 Their 37th meeting came in the Miami final.
 This was their first meeting in a final on American soil since the 2005 Miami final, and Federer won in straight sets, his 4th consecutive win over Nadal.

 In the 2017 Laver Cup the two played doubles together for the first time, against Sam Querrey/Jack Sock, and won in a match tiebreak.

 Federer and Nadal met at the Shanghai Masters for the first time, contesting the final.
 Federer won in straight sets, claiming a fifth consecutive win over Nadal.
 This was the first time they had contested a match as the top two ranked players in the world since the 2010 ATP Finals.

 Federer's newfound success against Nadal was ascribed to improvement in his backhand, with which he hit harder and more easily returned Nadal's high bouncing forehand with a larger racquet.